 - Feed the cable as a loop into any intermediate downspouts, extending the loop all the way down to the downspout outlet.

 - Continue installing the gutter cable back to the cable's starting point, then thread the end of the cable down through the downspout to the downspout outlet.

-- Plug the cable into the GFCI outlet and make sure it is working properly.
-Unplug the cable and leave it unplugged until it begins snowing.
+You can leave the cable unplugged until it begins snowing.
 There is no need to keep the cable plugged in if there is no snow or ice on the roof.